Updated on 2025-08-12 GMT+08:00

 You can view multiple aspects of your asset security, such as asset overview, categories and levels, permission configuration, data storage, and sensitive data.
 This helps you quickly detect risky assets and handle them.

-• Service data assets: All data assets on the cloud, including OBS, RDS, CSS, Hive, and HBase assets are visualized.
+• Data service assets: All data assets on the cloud and on-premises, including OBS, RDS, CSS, Hive, and HBase.

-• Data risk: The categorization and leveling results display the risk levels of data.
+• Data risks: The categorization and leveling results display the risk levels of data.

-• Region display: The region where each asset is located is displayed based on the cloud resource VPC and associated with the service region.
+• Region display: The region where each asset is located is displayed based on the cloud and on-premises resource VPC and associated with the service region.

-• Data egresses: All data egresses on the cloud are identified, including EIP, NAT, API Gateway, and ROMA.
+• Data egresses: All data egresses on the cloud and on-premises are identified, including EIP, NAT, API Gateway, and ROMA.

-• Asset and egress association: Cloud egresses are associated with data assets and data asset categorization and leveling results.
+• Asset and egress association: Cloud and on-premises egresses are associated with data assets and data asset categorization and leveling results.

 • Cascading association: Egresses and the cascading egresses are displayed.